bronzehedwick/hello-world/README.md

-I'm a rude dude, with a crude 'tude.
+I'm a rude dude, with a crude 'tude, but I'm a total prude.